 Your access to and control over information

 - Right of information: You have the right granted by the European legislator to obtain from us as the data controller the information as to whether or not personal data concerning your person are being processed.
-If you wish to avail yourself of this right of confirmation, you may, at any time, contact us under the email address indicated above.
+If you wish to avail yourself of this right of confirmation, you may, at any time, contact us under the email address indicated below.

 - Right of access: You have the right granted by the European legislator to obtain from the controller free information about your personal data stored at any time and a copy of this information.